Shippable/docs/sources/ci/tutorial/build-custom-ci-image.md

 **2c.
 Add `jobs` section of the config**

 A job is the actual execution unit of the assembly line.
-In this job, we are going to do three things
+In this job, we are going to do 2 things

+* build the image
+* push the image

 #####i. `job` named build_custom_img.